jycc-267/jycc-267.github.io/index.md

 The findings highlighted a strategic advantage for pan-green media, which maintained a cohesive narrative connecting ractopamine pork to Taiwan-U.S. relations and international trade benefits.
 In contrast, pan-blue media exhibited fragmented messaging, failing to focus on high-impact topics like food safety and health.
 This disparity was reflected in the distribution of discourse resources and ultimately influenced referendum outcomes.

 By combining exploratory data analysis with advanced NLP models, this project provided insights into how partisan media shape public discourse and policy outcomes through agenda-setting strategies.
-The code and written report (Chinese) are available on <a href="https://github.com/jycc-267/Ractopamine-Pork-Agenda-Setting">GitHub</a>.
+The code and academic paper (Chinese) are available on <a href="https://github.com/jycc-267/Ractopamine-Pork-Agenda-Setting">GitHub</a>.